bredelings/BAli-Phy/PLAN.md

    `expression_ref` because they bridge legacy literal/constructor values into runtime values.

+## `legacy_exp()` Audit

+The remaining `legacy_exp()` callers fall into a few buckets:

+1. Legacy `context_ref` wrappers return `expression_ref` by contract.
+These are acceptable while the legacy API names remain, but new callers should use the `_code` or closure-returning variants.

+2. Graph/debug display (`show_graph.cc` and debug-only graph-register logging)
+   intentionally builds expression-shaped output.
+These are legacy display boundaries, not evaluator internals.

+3. `closure::print()` and `deindexify(const closure&)` are expression-facing
+   compatibility helpers.
+A runtime-native deindexify/substitution path would be useful, but it is a separate feature rather than a mechanical replacement.

+4. Runtime serialization tests intentionally compare runtime code with the cached legacy expression view.

+5. `IntMap::restrictKeysToVector` still uses an internal `makeEVector` operation that materializes an `EVector`.
+This is a good candidate for a focused `RVector` migration, but changing it should be considered together with callers that expect the legacy vector representation.

 ## Caller Migration Hotspots

 1. `context_ptr` still has legacy callers.
 The internals are runtime-based, but